Amplitude recursions with an extra marked point: Genus one (one-loop level)

 Therefore, the actual one-loop momentum associated to $z_1=z_2\text{ mod }\ZZ$ turns out to be

 This is in agreement with simultaneous momentum conservation in the tree-level and one-loop interaction if and only if

-which can be interpreted as follows: going the first procedure discussed above, which is depicted in figure \eqref{genus0genus1}, in the other direction from genus one to genus zero, the momentum $k_1^{1\text{-loop}}$ associated to $z_1$ is expected to split in a certain way and to contribute to the two tree-level momenta $k^{\text{tree}}_1$ and $k^{\text{tree}}_{L+1}$ accordingly.
-From \eqn{eqn:kL1Tree} follows that these two contributions are very unequal: while the momentum associated to $x_1$ obtains the full contribution $k^{\text{tree}}_1=k_1^{1\text{-loop}}$, the momentum associated to $x_{L+1}$ goes away empty-handed $k^{\text{tree}}_{L+1}=0$.
+which can be interpreted as follows: reversing the first procedure discussed above (see figure \eqref{genus0genus1}), that is, going in the direction from genus one to genus zero, the momentum $k_1^\oneloop$ associated to $z_1$ is expected to split in a certain way and to contribute to the two tree-level momenta $k^\tree_1$ and $k^\tree_{L+1}$ accordingly.
+From \eqn{eqn:kL1Tree} follows that these two contributions are very unequal: while the momentum associated to $x_1$ obtains the full contribution $k^\tree_1=k_1^\oneloop$, the momentum associated to $x_{L+1}$ goes away empty-handed $k^\tree_{L+1}=0$.
 Note that the momenta associated the remaining tree-level insertion points $x_i$ for $i=3,4,\dots,L$ are exactly the one-loop momenta associated to the punctures $z_i$ for any $0<z_2\leq 1=z_1\text{ mod }\ZZ$:

-\paragraph{Summary:} The regularized boundary value $\bC_0^\El$ is found to only have finitely many non-vanishing entries which are degenerate genus-zero Selberg integrals and hence linear combinations of $(N+2)=(L+1)$-point tree-level string corrections.
-In turn, as will be discussed in detail in the next subsection, the entries of $\bC_1^\El$ given by \eqn{eqn:genus1SelbergLimit1} contain the $N=(L-1)$-point one-loop string corrections.
+\textbf{Summary of subsection:} The regularized boundary value $\bC_0^\El$ is found to only have finitely many non-vanishing entries which are degenerate genus-zero Selberg integrals and hence linear combinations of $(N{+}2)$-point tree-level configuration\hyp{}space integrals, where $N=L-1$.
+In turn, as will be discussed in detail in the next subsection, the entries of $\bC_1^\El$ given by \eqn{eqn:genus1SelbergLimit1} contain the $N$-point one-loop configuration\hyp{}space integrals.